 Both the Traditional BSN and Accelerated BSN require a minimum ACT score of 21.
 (The 2015 Traditional BSN class average was 26, the 2015 Accelerated BSN Jackson class average was 25 and the 2015 Accelerated Oxford class average was 27.)
 The Traditional BSN program requires a minimum cumulative GPA of 2.5.
 (The 2015 class average was 3.7.)
 The Accelerated BSN Jackson and Oxford programs requires a minimum cumulative GPA of 3.0.
 (The 2015 class average for both Jackson and Oxford was 3.6.)
 Both programs also consider prerequisite GPA.
 (The 2015 Traditional BSN and Accelerated BSN Jackson and Oxford class average was 3.7.)
 All GPAs are based on a 4.0 scale.
+ACT scores on transcripts are considered unofficial and will not be accepted.

 Admission is very competitive.
 The School of Nursing usually receives three to four times the number of applicants as there are available slots.